leandromoreira/ffmpeg-libav-tutorial/README.md

 required_storage = tis * fps * toppf * cpp
 ```

-This video would requires us a storage of approximately `250.28GB` or a bandwidth of `1.11Gbps` that's why we need to use a [CODEC](https://github.com/leandromoreira/digital_video_introduction#how-does-a-video-codec-work).
+This video would require us a storage of approximately `250.28GB` or a bandwidth of `1.11Gbps` that's why we need to use a [CODEC](https://github.com/leandromoreira/digital_video_introduction#how-does-a-video-codec-work).

 ## container - a comfy place for audio and video

 > A container or wrapper format is a metafile format whose specification describes how different elements of data and metadata coexist in a computer file.
 > https://en.wikipedia.org/wiki/Digital_container_format

-A **single file that contains all the streams** (mostly the audio and video) and it also provides **synchronization and general metadata**, such as title, resolution and etc. Usually we can infer the format of a file by looking at its extension, for instance a `video.webm` is probably a video using the container [`webm`](https://www.webmproject.org/).
+A **single file that contains all the streams** (mostly the audio and video) and it also provides **synchronization and general metadata**, such as title, resolution and etc. Usually we can infer the format of a file by looking at its extension, for instance, a `video.webm` is probably a video using the container [`webm`](https://www.webmproject.org/).

 ![container](/img/container.png)